 The GMS steering committee exists to help ensure the continuation of the conference from year to year.
 For specific queries about this year’s conference, please contact the relevant organizers of the Annual Conference.

 Cordelia Beattie’s research interests broadly lie in the history of women and gender in pre-modern England and Europe, especially in relation to the law, marriage, and work.
 She is currently pursuing her interest in women’s legal status and activities through an analysis of married women’s ability to own property and make testaments in pre-modern England, Ireland and Scotland.

 Dr Daisy Black, English Literature, University of Wolverhampton

-Dr. Daisy Black is a Lecturer in English Literature, and is currently writing a book on time and gender in late medieval religious drama.
+Dr. Daisy Black is a Lecturer in English Literature, and is writing a book on time and gender in late medieval religious drama.
 Daisy’s other research interests include the performance of food on the medieval stage; medieval depictions of Jews; spectatorship; medieval lay theology; women in performance and medievalism in modern board game cultures.
 As a theatre practitioner, storyteller and playwright, Daisy has produced creative work for bodies as diverse as the Royal College of Physicians, Manchester Cathedral and the National Waterfront Museum.
 She is one of the BBC / AHRC New Generation Thinkers.